-''' sudo iptables -I FORWARD -i eth0 -o eth1 -j NFQUEUE sudo iptables -I FORWARD -i eth1 -o eth0 -j NFQUEUE '''
+sudo iptables -I FORWARD -i eth0 -o eth1 -j NFQUEUE 0 iptables -I FORWARD -i eth1 -o eth0 -j NFQUE

-The options -i (input) -o (output) can be combined with all previous mentioned options
+The options -i (input) -o (output) can be combined with all previous mentioned options sudo iptables -F

 If you would stop Suricata and use internet, the traffic will not come through.
 To make internet work correctly, you have to erase all iptable rules.